Webinars and workshops

 Carers and Benefits

-This webinar, with the Law Centre’s Roni Marsh, is aimed at those who are currently carers or are about to become carers.
+This webinar, with the Law Centre’s The Economic Justice Team, is aimed at those who are currently carers or are about to become carers.
 It covers the different benefits available for carers, things to consider before making a claim and any potential problems with a claim.
 It also gives an overview of the other discounts, deals and services available for those who are carers.

 Using the law to support our community